Bag of Dungeon quick-start (how to play), tile guide and FAQs

 When a character helps another, do you only add a third die or can we add all modifiers together and use weapons of both characters?

-The tag partner is in a fight, they just give you an additional dice to help you in combat. (they are supporting you and this is the benefit)
+The tag partner is in a fight, they just give you additional dice to help you in combat. (they are supporting you and this is the benefit)

 When does a critical happen?

-Critical hits happen when all of the dice rolled show the same number.
+Critical hits happen when all of the dice are rolled to show the same number.
 You add up all of the numbers you rolled and double them, After that you can add any additional bonuses from character cards and items you may have.
 Monsters do not get critical hits

 Can you steal the Ring?